New Faculty Enrich the Stanford GSB Experience

 Renowned economist Susan Athey, the first female recipient of the John Bates Clark Medal, will be joining the faculty of the Stanford GSB as a professor of economics starting in the 2012-2013 academic year.
-The GSB faculty will also be bolstered by economics professor Guido Imbens and finance professor Joshua Rauh, as well as 5 assistant professors and 16 new lecturers and visiting faculty.
+Stanford GSB faculty will also be bolstered by economics professor Guido Imbens and finance professor Joshua Rauh, as well as 5 assistant professors and 16 new lecturers and visiting faculty.

 “We are always seeking new ways to enrich the learning experience for our students, foster a vibrant research community that informs the business world, and provide an environment where academics can grow and thrive in their careers,” said Stanford GSB Dean Garth Saloner.
 “Susan Athey’s return to Stanford, along with a roster of highly talented academics and lecturers, will help us continue to fulfill these ambitions.”

-Athey, who comes to the GSB from the department of economics at Harvard University, earned her PhD in economics from the Stanford Graduate School of Business in 1995.
+Athey, who comes to Stanford GSB from the department of economics at Harvard University, earned her PhD in economics from the Stanford Graduate School of Business in 1995.
 After receiving her degree, she taught at the Massachusetts Institute of Technology (MIT) for six years and Stanford University for five years, moving to Harvard in 2006.

 Her current research focuses on the economics of the internet, online advertising and media markets, auctions, and marketplace design.
 She advises governments and businesses on the design of auction-based markets, and has also served as a consultant to Microsoft since 2007 in the role of chief economist.
 Athey is the first female recipient of the John Bates Clark Medal, awarded to the American economist under the age of 40 who is judged to have made the most significant contribution to economic thought and knowledge.
 In 2012, she was elected to the National Academy of Sciences, one of the highest honors for a U.S. scientist.

-Economics professor Guido Imbens also comes to the GSB from Harvard University's department of economics.
-Imbens' primary field of interest is econometrics, and he has conducted influential research on a broad range of issues throughout the social sciences, greatly improving social scientists' ability to assess the effects of interventions from both field and experimental data.
+Economics professor Guido Imbens also comes to Stanford GSB from Harvard University’s department of economics.
+Imbens’ primary field of interest is econometrics, and he has conducted influential research on a broad range of issues throughout the social sciences, greatly improving social scientists’ ability to assess the effects of interventions from both field and experimental data.
 He also works with governments and policy institutions on designing and evaluating economic policy interventions in areas such as education and labor.
 Imbens received his PhD in economics from Brown University in 1991.
 He is married to Athey.

-Finance professor Joshua Rauh joins the GSB from the Kellogg School of Management at Northwestern.
+Finance professor Joshua Rauh joins Stanford GSB from the Kellogg School of Management at Northwestern.
 An empirical researcher in corporate finance, Rauh has been influential in evaluating corporate and governmental pensions, using data on pensions to calculate hidden liabilities and inform policy makers and the public.
 Rauh received his PhD in economics from MIT in 2004.
-Rauh's most recent work reflects his interest in venture capital and private equity, which further strengthens this programmatic area for the GSB.
+Rauh’s most recent work reflects his interest in venture capital and private equity, which further strengthens this programmatic area for Stanford GSB.

 New Assistant Professors, Visiting Faculty, and Lecturers

-The GSB is also welcoming five new assistant professors: Shai Bernstein, Elizabeth Blankespoor, Kristin Laurin, Navdeep Sahni, and Takuo Sugaya.
+Stanford GSB is also welcoming five new assistant professors: Shai Bernstein, Elizabeth Blankespoor, Kristin Laurin, Navdeep Sahni, and Takuo Sugaya.

 - Shai Bernstein, assistant professor of finance, is a financial economist whose research focuses on entrepreneurial finance.